joe-taylor/postgres-jupyter-environment/README.md

     docker-compose up

-Following the above, jupyter lab will be running on port 8888.
-Through jupyter lab, you may use the sqlalchemy library to connect to postgres at the hostname "postgres".
+After inputing the above in your terminal of choice, jupyter lab will be running on port 8888.
+Through jupyter lab, you may use the sqlalchemy library to connect to postgres, which is available in the docker internal network with the hostname "postgres".

 The postgres database starts off empty.
-See below for instructions on how to populate it with data.
+See below for instructions on how to populate it with data from a postgres dump.

-## Populating postgres
+## Populating postgres from preexisting dump

 TODO